 With the global shift to remote work, the 1:1 meeting has become crucial in not only maintaining manager-employee relationships but also in ensuring that team cohesion and communication thrive while working in socially distanced spaces.

 In a remote workplace, a 1:1 meeting is a rare opportunity to get face-to-face time with teammates.
-This meeting allows managers and team members to communicate and align around shared goals, understand each other’s work preferences, work attitudes, and styles.
+This meeting allows managers and team members to communicate and align around shared goals, and understand each other’s work preferences, work attitudes, and styles.
 It becomes a facilitator of effective collaboration.